JHR25/CS-1530-Final-Project/README.md

 2. This will take you to a subscriptions page for the user.
 You can sort the subscritptions by type, by selecting the corresponding type in the drop down menu and clikcing submit.

 # Contributors
--Alexander Flemming\
+Alexander Flemming\
--Chris Fu\
+Chris Fu\
--Jonathan Ryu\
+Jonathan Ryu\
--Quinn Newman
+Quinn Newman